 The Trustees of Wyedean School are proud of the opportunities offered to our young people to develop the values and skills essential for their future.
 We are determined to appoint highly dedicated teachers to the staff who have the interest of every student at heart.
 It is our wish that all students achieve their full potential with academic qualifications whilst developing the personal qualities of initiative and self-confidence.
 Parents and staff are represented on the Board of Trustees, working closely with the Principal and Leadership Team to set the aims and targets for the school and provide a broad and balanced curriculum.
-We recognise that support at home is an essential part of learning for young people and we are always ready to receive the views of parents and hope some can consider standing for election as Parent Governors when the situation arises.
+We recognise that support at home is an essential part of learning for young people and we are always ready to receive the views of parents and hope some can consider standing for election as Parent Trustees when the situation arises.
 You are assured of a warm and friendly welcome when visiting the school.
-You can contact any member of the Board of Trustees via the Governor Support Officer: Ashley Rees
+You can contact any member of the Board of Trustees via the Trustee Support Officer: Ashley Rees

 The pursuit of excellence in all of the school’s activities is demonstrated by an uncompromising and highly successful drive to strongly improve, or maintain, the highest levels of achievement and personal development for all students over a sustained period of time.

 All leaders, including those responsible for governance, are highly ambitious for the students and lead by example.
 They base their actions on a deep and accurate understanding of the school’s performance, and of the staff and students’ skills and attributes.

 Chair of Trustees

 School trustees make important collective decisions.
 The board of trustees is responsible to parents and the community.
 The board of trustees should:

 Ensure that the school achieves high educational standards and encourages every student to reach their potential.

 Contribute to the School Improvement Plan and set priorities.

 Set the school’s policies, aim and targets.

 Appoints senior staff, including the Principal.

 Be involved in the recruitment of all other staff in consultation with the Principal.

 Control the school budget.